 Ernie was recruited by the Coachella Valley Economic Partnership in 2009 to help design and launch the regional Pathways to Success scholarship initiative, which formed the foundation for OneFuture’s current scholarship and student support services structure.
 Ernie was born in the Coachella Valley and raised in the community of Thermal, where he currently serves on the Thermal Community Council.
 After graduating from Coachella Valley High School, he attended College of the Desert, transferred to UCLA and graduated with degrees in Film Production, History and Political Science.
 While in Los Angeles, Ernie worked within the Music Video industry, LATV, and the Los Angeles Latino International Film Festival.
 After returning to the valley, he completed his Master of Business Administration (MBA) degree at the Richard J. Heckmann International Center for Entrepreneurial Management at the University of California at Riverside, Palm Desert Campus.
 Ernie is passionate about supporting young entrepreneurs, and has provided consulting services to start-ups, including the formation of a small business service provider collaborative focused on supporting Latino business owners / entrepreneurs for many years.

 Kim’s leadership has influenced college and career pipeline development across the region since 2005, when she launched the Coachella Valley Economic Partnership’s Career Pathways Initiative.
-As OneFuture’s Vice President of Regional Strategy, Kim is responsible for building workforce, education and community partnerships to further implementation of the Regional Plan, including providing staff support for eight of the region’s Alignment Teams.
-Kim currently serves as Vice-Chair of the Riverside County Workforce Development Board's East Region Committee and on the National Leadership Council for the Ford Motor Company Fund’s Next Generation Learning Network (Ford NGL).
-Locally, she serves on the Palm Springs Historical Society Board of Directors, the St. Theresa Catholic Church Parish Council and as a Regent for Xavier College Preparatory High School, which she helped to found.
-Her prior experience includes 20 years in professional services and destination marketing management -- ten years of that as the as Film Commissioner for the desert resort communities through the Greater Palm Springs Convention and Visitors Bureau.
+As OneFuture’s Vice President of Regional Strategy, Kim is responsible for building workforce, education and community partnerships to further implementation of the Regional Plan, including providing staff support for the region’s Alignment Team Network and overseeing OneFuture's marketing and communications outreach.
+Kim currently serves as a Co-Chair of the Coachella Valley Behavioral Health Collective Workforce Development working group, member of the California Opportunity Youth Network (COYN) Steering Committee and the National Leadership Council for the Ford Motor Company Fund’s Next Generation Learning Network (Ford NGL).
+Locally, she serves as Secretary of the Palm Springs Historical Society Board of Directors, the St. Theresa Catholic Church Parish Council and as a Regent for Xavier College Preparatory High School, which she helped to found.
+Her prior experience includes 20 years in professional services and destination marketing management – ten years of that as the as Film Commissioner for the desert resort communities through the Greater Palm Springs Convention and Visitors Bureau.
 As Film Commissioner, she served on the Marketing Committee for the California Film Commission’s Film Liaisons In California Statewide (FLICS) and co-founded the California On Location Awards (COLA) event.
 Kim also served on the Desert Healthcare District’s Program Committee for nine years.
 She is a native of Palm Springs, California, and graduated cum laude from the University of San Diego with a Bachelor of Arts degree in English.

 Jacqui Tricco has over a decade of sales and marketing expertise in the financial banking and pharmaceutical industries.
 Previously, Jacqui served first as an OFCV industry council coordinator overseeing the structure and facilitation of the three councils (Healthcare, Advanced Technology and Arts, Media & Entertainment).
 Now as the OFCV Business and Finance Manager, Jacqui oversees the multimillion dollar operational and scholarship budgets and provides HR expertise.
 Jacqui holds a BA in Communications and a Business Certificate with an emphasis in Business Law from Duquesne University in Pittsburgh, PA.

-Fatima serves as Student Support Specialist for OneFuture Coachella Valley’s (OFCV) team.
+Fatima serves as Senior Program Coordinator for OneFuture Coachella Valley’s (OFCV) team.
 She is a proud alumni and recipient of the OFCV Scholarship, which she received during the four years of her undergraduate career.

 She attended College of the Desert (COD) where she obtained her Associate of Arts Degree in Communication Studies.
 During her time at COD she became an active member of both the Alas con Futuro Club and the College of the Desert Alumni Association Scholarship Club where she served as President.
 In addition, she interned with OFCV where she coordinated the Leadership Team and assisted with the planning of the annual student leadership conference.